imikailoby/lastfm-ts/README.md

 Some insights into specific feature implementations, highlighting discrepancies between the Last.fm API's documented and actual behaviors as of the dates mentioned.

+It may also be useful to check the [support forum](https://support.last.fm/c/support/api/47) for questions and issues regarding the API.

--   **24.12.2023** | `user.getFriends()` does not have the `recenttracks` param despite it being present in the documentation.
+-   `user.getFriends()` does not have the `recenttracks` param despite it being present in the documentation.
 [Reason why](https://support.last.fm/t/friends-recent-listening-is-not-returned-with-user-getfriends-method/5825).

--   **24.12.2023** | The API returns the `streamable` attribute for some objects, but their interfaces do not have this attribute.
+-   The API returns the `streamable` attribute for some objects, but their interfaces do not have this attribute.
 [Reason why](https://support.last.fm/t/is-the-streamable-attribute-broken-it-always-returns-0/39723/1).

--   **24.12.2023** | `user` does not have the `getWeeklyChartList()` method despite it being present in the documentation.
+-   `user` does not have the `getWeeklyChartList()` method despite it being present in the documentation.
 Looks like the method is dead.
 [More info](https://support.last.fm/t/user-getweeklychartlist-doesnt-return-the-latest-charts/7333/2).

--   **26.12.2023** | `geo.getTopTracks()` does not have the `location` param despite it being present in the documentation.
+-   `geo.getTopTracks()` does not have the `location` param despite it being present in the documentation.
 [Reason why](https://support.last.fm/t/geo-gettoptracks-list-for-an-optional-location-metro/7446).

+-   `tag` does not have the `getSimilar()` method despite it being present in the documentation.
+The method does not work and has not been fixed since October 2020.
+[More info](https://support.last.fm/t/tag-getsimilar-returns-nothing/7188).